urbanwildlifeinstitute/UWIN_tutorials/tutorials/Multi.Species_Occupancy/multi.species_occ.md

 <a name="occupancy"></a>

-## 1. What are Autologistic occupancy models?
+## 1. What are Multi-species occupancy models?